joeykap123/Projects/StrassensAlgorithm/README.md

 # Overview

 This README contains details in reference to the Strassen's algorithm project.
+Strassen's algorithm provides a more efficient method to compute matrix multiplication in computing, reducing the asymptotic complexity.

 # Overview of Strassen's Algorithm Functionality